graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 ### Resolve field value crystal

-Status: pending.
+Status: complete.

 ResolveFieldValueCrystal(schema, document, operationName, variableValues, context, rootValue, field, parentObject, argumentValues, pathIdentity):

 - Let {fieldName} be the name of {field}.
-- Let {objectType} be the object type on which {field} is defined.
+- Let {parentType} be the object type on which {field} is defined.
 - Let {returnType} be the expected type of {field}.
 - Let {aether} be {EstablishAether(schema, document, operationName, variableValues, context, rootValue)}.
 - Let {planId} be the value for key {pathIdentity} within {aether}.{planIdByPathIdentity}.